devhelpr/expressionrunner/README.md

 - Support for named variables in expressions
 - Support for custom functions
 - Support for pre-parsing and reusing the expression tree
+- Support for dates using special keyword-functions
 - Written in typescript
-- Its faster then JEXL.

 ## Getting started